Swiss economics minister ‘ready to discuss’ with US on tariffs

 The service, set up in 2022, has logged cases of overwork, conflicts with colleagues, and compatibility between military and civilian life.

-Read more: Swiss army mediation service contacted 850 times in three years
+Read more: Swiss army mediation service logs 850 cases in three years

 More